dmbarbour/glas/docs/GlasDesign.md

 ### Data Printer

-A viable command-line interface for extraction of binary data from the Glas module system is `glas print (ValueRef) with (ValueRef)`.
-Here a ValueRef is a dotted path into the module system, such as `std.print`.
-The referenced printer should be an arity 1--0 function with an effect to write binary data fragments.
-Additionally, the printer may output log messages.
-In normal use, binary data will be written to stdout and log messages to stderr.
+See *Binary Extraction*.
+Printers are arity 1--0 functions with an effect to write binary data.
+Additionally, the printer may output arbitrary log messages for purpose of status or debugging.
+In normal use, binary data is written to stdout and log message texts are written to stderr.
 Effects API:

-* **write:Binary** - Write binary data (list of bytes) to stdout.
+* **write:Binary** - Write binary data (a list of bytes) to stdout.
 Response is unit.
-Fails if argument is not binary.
+Fails if argument is not a binary.
-* **log:Message** - Arbitrary log message to stderr.
-Useful for progress reports or debugging.
+* **log:Message** - Arbitrary log message.
+Texts will usually be written to stderr.

 The printer will immediately write outputs unless it's within a 'try' or 'while' clause, in which case writes are buffered in case of failure.
 Thus, it is possible to produce several megabytes of data before failing, or to buffer everything and print at the end, depending on how the printer is defined.